 The district of Penllyn (meaning ‘head of the lake’) is sparsely dotted with tiny towns, of which Bala is the biggest.
 Bala certainly has all the banks, pubs, shops and cafés that you’ll need for a holiday, including an award-winning butchers.

 There’s an authentic Welsh feel to the place, and it has a couple of cultural claims to fame.
 The Bible Society was inspired by a farm girl from Llanfihangel-y-Pennant, Mary Jones.
-In 1800, aged 16, Mary walked 25 miles barefoot to get there to buy a copy of the Welsh Bible.
+In 1800, aged 16, Mary walked 25 miles barefoot over the mountains to get there to buy a copy of the Welsh Bible.
 You can find out more about her story at Mary Jones World.
 There’s also a prominent statue of the Victorian parliamentarian Thomas Ellis, who was an early advocate for Welsh home rule.

 Stay on a farm

 Hill farming is tough business, so a lot of traditional Welsh farms have diversified into tourism (of which, there are tons of examples on the Farmstay site).
 Most farms around Bala are run by families who’ve farmed here for a long time, so by staying on one you’re instantly plugged into what makes rural Welsh-speaking Wales tick.
 In our experience, they’re also lovely warm people who can knock up a spectacularly calorific farmhouse breakfast.